 About the Trainers/Presenters:

 Lynette J. Hoy, NCC, LCPC, CAMS-V, NAMA Distinguished Diplomate, is a marriage and family counselor, crisis counselor and co-founder of CounselCare Connection, P.C.
 Mrs. Hoy is a National Certified Counselor and a Licensed Clinical Professional Counselor in the State of Illinois.
 She is an approved NAMA: Anger Management Specialist-V, a NAMA Anger Management Supervisor, Consultant and Diplomate.
 Lynette is also President of the Anger Management Institute in DuPage, Illinois and a Domestic Violence Advocate.
-She holds a Master’s Degree in Community and Family Counseling from Northeastern Illinois University and a Bachelor of Science degree in Nursing from North Park College.
+She is the main author of all the resources.
+Lynette holds a Master’s Degree in Community and Family Counseling from Northeastern Illinois University and a Bachelor of Science degree in Nursing from North Park College.
 Mrs. Hoy has authored anger management courses for court-ordered individuals and provides trainer certificates for leaders and counselors who desire to teach anger management and lead groups.
-She is a speaker, writer and seminar presenter for community groups and professional organizations.
+She is a speaker, writer and seminar presenter for community groups, employers and professional organizations.

 Cancellation Policy: Refunds can be made only if requested in writing to: Lynette Hoy, NCC, LCPC, CounselCare Connection P.C., 1200 Harger Rd., Suite 602, Oak Brook, IL 60523 and postmarked no later 10 business days prior to workshops.
 Refunds are subject to a $50.00 service charge.
 One person may substitute for another on the condition that a letter from the original registrant authorizing the substitution accompanies the new registrant.
 In the event that CCC finds it necessary to cancel this course for any reason beyond our control, notice will be given to all registrants as soon as possible and a complete refund of registration fees paid will be given to all registrants affected.
 CCC reserves the right to substitute a qualified presenter should an emergency or sickness impact the scheduled presenter.